lynnpye/SRPluginTemplate/SRPluginShared/Features/Readme.md

 So having cheat buttons that grant the current player some bigger points is no big deal.
 It's a little weirder arbitrarily drawing myself below the normal cheat bar.

+##
+I keep playing with the "Features" thing.
+I'm goofing around with refactoring as I want to get to the point where you just create a new Feature implementation and you're good to go.